 - The patient has indicated a preference for surgical treatment.

-- Indication: patients with unruptured tubal pregnancy who do not meet the criteria for conservative treatment
+- Preferred in patients with unruptured tubal pregnancy who do not meet the criteria for conservative treatment

 - Additional considerations